easypanel-io/website/docs/05-templates/lynx/index.md

 ## Benefits

-- Shorten URLs: Lynx allows users to shorten long URLs, making them easier to share and remember.
+- Efficient URL Management: Lynx offers a sleek and powerful solution for shortening and managing your URLs.
+It simplifies the process of sharing long and complex URLs by converting them into shorter and more manageable links.
-- Custom Slugs: Users can create custom slugs for their shortened links, making them more personalized and memorable.
+- User-Friendly Interface: The application features a simple and intuitive user interface, making it easy for users to create, manage, and share shortened URLs.
-- Admin Interface: Lynx provides an admin interface for managing the shortened links and user accounts.
+- Secure Access: With features like multi-user support and 2FA, Lynx ensures secure access to your shortened URLs.
+Each user has their own account with a unique username and password.

 ## Features

-- Shorten URLs: Easily shorten long URLs with just a few clicks.
+- URL Shortening: Lynx allows you to shorten your URLs, making them easier to share and remember.
+Each shortened URL includes a unique slug that serves as the path in the source URL.
-- Custom Slugs: Create custom slugs for your shortened links to make them more personalized.
+- Admin Interface: Lynx provides an admin interface where you can manage your shortened URLs.
+You also have the option to redirect the root path.
-- Admin Interface: Manage your shortened links and user accounts with the built-in admin interface.
+- ShareX Integration: Lynx supports integration with ShareX, allowing you to easily share your shortened URLs.
-- Redirect Root Path: Option to redirect the root path to a specific URL.
+- Multi-User Support: Lynx supports multiple users, each with their own account.
+This allows for secure and organized management of shortened URLs.
-- Simple UI: Lynx has a simple and user-friendly interface for easy navigation and link management.
+- Two-Factor Authentication (2FA): For added security, Lynx supports two-factor authentication.
+This ensures that only authorized users can access their respective accounts.

 ## Links